suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use the http package for simple API calls and dio for advanced networking!"

 ---

-52) Making API Calls Using Dio in Flutter?
+52.Making API Calls Using Dio in Flutter?
+---
-    The Dio package is a powerful HTTP client for Flutter, supporting advanced features like interceptors, timeout, and request cancellation.
+The Dio package is a powerful HTTP client for Flutter, supporting advanced features like
+    interceptors, timeout, and request cancellation.

 📌 Step 1: Add Dio to pubspec.yaml